 The Shrine of the Book was built as a repository for the first seven scrolls discovered at Qumran in 1947.
 The unique white dome embodies the lids of the jars in which the first scrolls were found.
 This symbolic building, a kind of sanctuary intended to express profound spiritual meaning, is considered an international landmark of modern architecture.
 Designed by American Jewish architects Armand P. Bartos and Frederic J. Kiesler, it was dedicated in an impressive ceremony on April 20, 1965.

 Its location next to official institutions of the State of Israel—the Knesset (Israeli Parliament), principal government offices, and the Jewish National and University Library—is appropriate considering the degree of national importance that has been accorded the ancient texts and the building that preserves them.

 The contrast between the white dome and the black wall alongside it alludes to the tension evident in the scrolls between the spiritual world of the “Sons of Light” (as the Judean Desert sectarians called themselves) and the “Sons of Darkness” (the sect’s enemies).
 The corridor leading into the Shrine resembles a cave, recalling the site where the ancient manuscripts were discovered.

-When Shrine of the Book opened, you could see the original scrolls.
-But, since the manuscripts can be damaged by light and humidity, they were stored in a safe place.
-Today, you can see only one original page (and every once in a while they change which page you can see), and all the rest are replicas.
+When the Shrine of the Book opened, you could see the original scrolls.
+But, since the manuscripts can be damaged by light and humidity, they were stored safely.
+Today, you can see only one original page (and every once in a while, they change which page you can see), and all the rest are replicas.

 Besides the scrolls, there are many related exhibits, and you can easily spend an hour inside.

-Note: photography inside Shrine of the Book is prohibited.
+Note: photography inside the Shrine of the Book is prohibited.